Aman617a/Speller/README.md

 clang -o speller speller.c dictionary.c -lcs50 -lm

+You need to create a directory called "texts" and put the text file you want to spellcheck there.
+A sample text file is in the repository.
 Then, run the compiled executable with the text file you want to spell-check:

 ./speller text.txt

-By default, the program uses the large dictionary provided in the dictionaries directory.
-You can specify a different dictionary by passing it as a command-line argument:
+Create a directory called "dictionary" and put your dictionary file there or you can use the one provided here.
+If you have multiple dictinoaries, you can specify a different dictionary by passing it as a command-line argument:

 ./speller dictionary.txt text.txt